Mathematics for CSET

 In History of Mathematics, the topic includes Chronological and Topical Development of Mathematics.

-Therefore, CSET Mathematics is a vast section covering a range of varied topics that should be mastered by the test takers.
-What are the principle issues that must be remembered by CSET test takers while taking the math test?
+Therefore, Math is a vast section covering a range of varied topics that should be mastered by the test takers.
+What are the principle issues that must be remembered by the test takers while taking the Math test?
 Let us analyze four of these points below:

-The duration of the subtests differ in CSET Mathematics.
+The duration of the subtests differ.
 For instance, the test takers are allotted 2 hours for Foundational-Level Mathematics; whereas 150 minutes are provided for the third subtest on Calculus and History of Mathematics.
 However, with effect from March 25, 2013, the CTC has approved the addition of 30 minutes in the third subtest.
 On the whole, the time duration of each subtest is inclusive of the time that is required for the completion of the subtests.

-For CSET Mathematics, the candidates need to know the subtests that align with the certification that is required by them.
+For this subject, the candidates need to know the subtests that align with the certification that is required by them.
 Moreover, the test takers must fulfill the passing scores that are devised by CTC or California Commission on Teacher Credentialing.
-However, the candidates get an opportunity to retake the subtests of CSET Mathematics as many times as they desire although a waiting period of 45 days is required between each administration.
+However, the candidates get an opportunity to retake the subtests as many times as they desire although a waiting period of 45 days is required between each administration.